12 Ways to Wake Up Happier Tomorrow Morning (and Every Morning)

 In the words of Ferris Bueller from the iconic ’80s movie, “Life moves pretty fast.
 If you don’t stop and look around once in a while, you might miss it.”
 Savoring positive experiences can help us fully appreciate the world around us.
 “We are so busy, always focusing on our to-do list, so stopping and smelling the roses is important,” Dr. Lyubomirsky says.
 The practice of mindfulness can help you be more aware of the moment and the gifts it brings.
 “It’s really being attuned and paying attention, as opposed to your mind wandering all over the place,” she says.
+Practicing this skill may seem particularly challenging during the Covid-19 pandemic, but trying to view this as an opportunity to challenge yourself rather than as an impossibility can really strengthen overall coping skills and wellness.
 Check out these other 10 ways to be a happier person without even trying.

 It’s no surprise that exercise is good for your body—but it can improve your outlook.
 “Exercise releases endorphins, which activate the body’s ‘reward system,’ basically telling the body ‘you should do this again’ by making a person feel really good, reducing stress, and improving mood,” says Acacia Parks, PhD, an associate professor of psychology at Hiram College and the chief scientist of the website happify.com.
 For an extra bonus, exercise outdoors since being in nature also benefits your mood.
 Even better, do so in the morning.
 Gielan says morning exercise is a recipe for “double happiness” because your brain runs on the fuel of “having a win” early in the day.